xamat/blog/_posts/2023-09-16-Hallucinations.md

 ### <a name="reflection"></a>Reflection

 In the Self-consistency approach we saw how LLMs can be used to infer the confidence in a response.
 In that approach, confidence is measured as a by-product of how similar several responses to the same question are.
 Reflection goes a step further and tries to answer the question of whether (or how) we can ask an LLM directly about the confidence in its response.
-As Eric Jang puts it, there is “some preliminary evidence that GPT-4 possesses some ability to edit own prior generations based on reasoning whether their output makes sense” ([Can LLMs Critique and Iterate on Their Own Outputs? | Eric Jang](https://evjang.com/2023/03/26/self-reflection.html)).
+As [Eric Jang puts it](https://evjang.com/2023/03/26/self-reflection.html), there is “some preliminary evidence that GPT-4 possesses some ability to edit own prior generations based on reasoning whether their output makes sense”.

 The Reflexion [paper](https://arxiv.org/abs/2303.11366) proposes an approach defined as “reinforcement via verbal reflection” with different components.
 The actor, an LLM itself, produces a trajectory (hypothesis).
 The evaluator produces a score on how good that hypothesis is.
 The self reflection component produces a summary that is stored in memory.
 The process is repeated iteratively until the Evaluator decides it has a “good enough” answer.
 The authors show through experiments how reflection greatly improves the ability of detecting hallucinations even when compared to a ReAct agent.